The following guidelines provide a framework in which to interpret various legal issues that may arise.

 Communications

-- If a natural family of a participant hosted in the United States decides to request a refund or to sue AFS, their legal action would be taken against the partner country that sent the participant on the program.
+- If the sending parent of a participant hosted in the United States decides to request a refund or to sue AFS, their legal action would be taken against the partner country that sent the participant on the program.
 In cases like these, our partners depend on us to be able to supply them with well documented, objective, and consistent information from the participant’s file showing how the case unfolded and what actions were taken at each step of the way.
 For participants we send abroad the same is true in reverse.

 - All communication written for a participant’s file should be simple, professional, clear, and specific.
 There should be no judgment or personal comments included - only the facts.
 It is important to remember that all documentation can be used and will be subject to production if a legal action arises.

-- There may be times when a natural parent, host family, volunteer, or participant threatens to sue or take legal action against AFS, whether warranted or not.
-If this threat comes to you in writing, send it to your Participant Support Specialist.
+- There may be times when a sending parent, host family, volunteer, or participant threatens to sue or take legal action against AFS, whether warranted or not.
+If this threat comes to you in writing, send it to your Participant Support and Learning Specialist.

-- Often a caller is very angry and upset and threatens legal action on the phone.
-Do not try to defend AFS.
-Listen to the complaint, write down notes from the conversation, and if need be ask the caller to send complaints in writing to the Participant Support Specialist.
-Advise your Participant Support Specialist of such conversations so they may be prepared for a call or letter.
+- Do not try to defend AFS when a caller is very angry and upset and threatens legal action on the phone.
+Rather, listen to the complaint, write down notes from the conversation, and if need be, ask the caller to send complaints in writing to the Participant Support and Learning Specialist.
+Advise your Participant Support and Learning Specialist of such conversations so they may be prepared for a call or letter.

-- If a natural family or participant calls or writes to you requesting a refund, refer them to the Participant Support Specialist.
+- If a sending family or participant calls or writes to you requesting a refund, refer them to the Participant Support and Learning Specialist.
 All requests for refunds must be submitted in writing.

-- When a Participant Support Manager receives a request for a refund, they will do a review of the participant’s file and it may be necessary for Support staff to contact volunteers who worked with a given participant to further clarify aspects of their experience.
+- When a Participant Support and Learning Manager receives a request for a refund, they will do a review of the participant’s file, and it may be necessary for Support and Learning staff to contact volunteers who worked with a given participant to further clarify aspects of their experience.

 Bank Accounts and Cell Phones